Skip to Main Content

 Tips for Successful Research

 • Google is a GREAT place to start your research.
-However, it is a terrible place to finish it. ("Well, I googled it, so it must be true" is never a good answer...)
+However, it can't be the extent of your research.

 • Use Google searching, and especially advanced searching and specialized tools like Google Scholar, when you need quick background information and feel confident of your ability to evaluate your results, or when you need to locate web resources like legal blogs addressing a rapidly developing area of law or current events.

-• Google site searching can be useful when you need to extract relevant materials from a government or agency website.
-Try typing site:https://www.prc.gov "strategic plan" into a Google search bar and see if you can locate the latest Strategic Plan put out by the Postal Regulatory Commission.
+• Google site searching can be useful when you need to find specific known documents, or to extract relevant materials from a government or agency website.
+Try typing site:https://www.ssa.gov "strategic plan" into a Google search bar to find a Social Security Administration strategic plan.
+Or include filetype:pdf in your search to limit to PDF documents, which may help narrow your search to a specific document.

 Keep notes as you go.